RECOMB-Arch/template/call_for_papers.md

 Regular abstracts describing original work, including software applications.
 These will be considered for short oral presentations or posters.
 A 1-2 page abstract describing the methods and key results should be submitted via the EasyChair system.

-## Partnership with iScience
+## Partnership with Bioinformatics

-All submissions to the proceedings track will be simultaneously considered for publication in a special issue of the journal iScience if the authors agree. iScience is an open-access journal published by Cell Press for original research in the life, physical, and earth sciences.
+All submissions to the proceedings track will be simultaneously considered for publication in a special issue of the journal Bioinformatics if the authors agree.
+Bioinformatics is an open-access journal published by Oxford University Press for original research in developments in bioinformatics.

-In addition to the program committee of {{ site.title }}, editors of iScience will evaluate the proceedings-track papers for biological impact and suitability for publication.
-In particular, the following criteria will be used to evaluate the biological relevance:
+In addition to the program committee of RECOMB-Arch, editors of Bioinformatics will evaluate the proceedings-track papers for biological impact and suitability for publication.
+In particular, the following criteria will be used to evaluate relevance:

-- Can inputs be found through experiments?
-- Can outputs be used directly in future experiments or analyses?
-- Can outputs be obtained through a well-established methodology for less cost?
-- Is the methodology proposed applicable in useful settings?
+Is the methodology proposed applicable in useful and practical settings and is it open source?
-- Do biological data support the study?
-- Is biological variability sufficiently accounted for?
+Actual biological data must be used and, in appropriate cases, can be complemented with simulated data.

-Authors who do not wish their manuscript to be considered for iScience should use the overlay track for submission.
-Publication in iScience is subject to an Open Access charge of approximately $1500 (a 50% discounted rate for the conference proceedings).
-Reduced Open Access charges for authors in developing countries and others in financial hardship are available.
+Authors who do not wish their manuscript to be considered for Bioinformatics should use the overlay track for submission.
+Publication in Bioinformatics is subject to an Open Access charge.
+Reduced Open Access charges are available for authors in developing countries and others experiencing financial hardship, and a 15% discount is available for ISCB members.

 ## Submission Guidelines